OriPekelman/oss_active_record/README.md

 A very initial active_record intergration for OpenSearchServer http://www.open-search-server.com

-This is very very initial, no tests yet, but there is a running dummy application
+This is very very initial, but there is a running dummy application with test cases.

-Depends on OriPekelman/oss_rb
+Depends on jaeksoft/oss_rb

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'oss_rb', :github => "OriPekelman/oss_rb"
+    gem 'oss_rb'
-    gem 'oss_active_record', :github => "OriPekelman/oss_active_record"
+    gem 'oss_active_record'

 And then execute:

     $ bundle

-Or install it yourself as (not on rubygems yet!):
+Or install it yourself as:

     $ gem install oss_active_record

 ## Configuration

 Add `config/initializers/oss_active_record.rb` with the url of opens-search-server

 	Rails.configuration.open_search_server_url = "http://localhost:8080"

 ## Usage

 ```ruby
 class Person < ActiveRecord::Base